 This cache is at the posted coordinates.
 Once the code is in, push the shackle on the lock and it will open easily.
 TO CLOSE: When ready to close it up, make sure the lock has the correct code, and then push the shackle in.
 Scramble the code to lock it in place.
 Release the shackle.
 CHECK: Is the box locked properly?
 Property managers are all aware of this placement.

 Geo Post Office caches are placed to hold postcards with each postcard having a short message and a forwarding address on it.
 The address should have the person's name that you are trying to send the postcard to, their home area and destination cache.
-Again, the idea is to move postcards to another geo post office or another cacher until postcards reach their destination.
+The idea is to move postcards to other geocaches until they reach their destinations.
 When you move a postcard from one place to another, let the addressee know in case they are close enough to pick it up.
 Make sure that you are moving it closer to its destination.

 WHY?
 It's another neat thing that we can do with geocaching!

 HOW?
 Look inside the container for the Domestic Mail and the International Mail.
 The instructions are right there.